Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-The development of meaningful relationships could lead to the possibility of new opportunities in your job or advancements in your current role.
-Establishing strong networks shouldn’t just be focused on senior employees, but also former and present colleagues, and also attendance at industry-related conferences and events.
+Creating meaningful relationships could result in better job opportunities or advancements in your current role.
+The creation of strong networks shouldn’t only target senior employees, but also former and present colleagues, and also attendance at industry events and conferences.

 Stagnation

-Insufficient personal growth makes employees ineffective, both inside an organization and the larger job market.
+Insufficient personal growth can make employees uncompetitive and uninspiring, both within the company and in the overall job market.

 How Do You Stay Competitive?